efm092000/Visi-n-por-Computador/practica2/README.md

 In this video we were inspired by the video "My little piece of privacy".
 So, if someone is walking through the camera our little programm adds a blue box on top of the moving object such that it is isn't visible any more on the screen.
+Additionally the drawn box fades over time such that you can see the movement's direction.

 ## Bibliografía